Your answer: 200 miles per hour

 We all want to see wildlife.
-I travel to Great Smoky Mountains National Park to find salamanders and Bombay Hook Wildlife Refuge for avocets and bald eagles.
-But we forget that cities are complex ecosystems with perhaps unexpected levels of biodiversity.
+Maybe you travel to Great Smoky Mountains National Park to find salamanders or Bombay Hook National Wildlife Refuge for avocets and bald eagles.
+It’s easy to forget that cities are complex ecosystems with perhaps unexpected levels of biodiversity.
 Many wild animals are living right alongside us in urban spaces.
-Walking around my neighborhood in northern Virginia I’ve been startled by a hawk swooping down and stunned to witness the silhouette of a fox trotting across the street.
-They remind us how important it is to keep our urban areas healthy.
+A hawk swooping down or the silhouette of a fox trotting across the street remind us how important it is to keep our urban areas healthy.
 Here are just a few wild animals you might see around town!

 Not all of us can keep up with the speed of the city, but that’s not a problem for peregrine falcons, who can reach over 200 miles per hour while diving for prey.
 Tall buildings and ledges provide suitable nest sites and prey is abundant, helping these powerful aerial predators succeed in urban spaces.
 In fact, Chicago has embraced the peregrine falcon as its oﬃcial city bird, while nest cams featuring the bird are up and running in Baltimore, New York, and Boston.

 You’re probably familiar with red foxes, but you may not know much about their shy and charismatic relative—the gray fox.
 While the red fox has proven its ability to thrive in urban environments, the gray fox is still learning to adapt.
 Gray foxes in the San Francisco area and in suburban areas across the country seem to be catching on quickly.
 You might need to look up to see one, though, as they’re completely adept at climbing trees.